greg-raven/Impeachment-Chronicles/_posts/2023-08-01-3rd-indictment.md

 ---
-title: 'Trump has now been indicted in a third case'
+title: "Trump has now been indicted in a third case"
 layout: post
 author:
 - Associated Press